 With the flue elbow temporarily fitted, measure the distance from the outside wall to the butt joint, see diagram 10.15.
 If the measurement 'Y' exceeds 665mm, then the appropriate length of extension pipe is required.
 The minimum dimension for Lhd is 254 and Rhd 226 to suit a minimum wall thickness of 75mm.
-The flue can project to a maximum of 600mm, refer diagram 10.14.
+The flue can project to a maximum of 600mm, if this is desirable, refer to diagram 10.14.